 When you apply for a car loan, the bank or finance company wants a guarantee that you can repay the loan.
 The money you use to make your loan payments doesn’t necessarily have to come from job earnings.
 A lender may consider your loan application if you can show that you receive regular income from investments, annuities, alimony, pensions, Social Security benefits or other sources that aren't related to employment.
 A lender will want to see proof that your unearned income will continue for the length of the loan.

 Estimate how much of a car payment you can afford for your income.
-A good rule of thumb is that generally, you shouldn’t budget more than 20 percent of your monthly after-tax income for all your car payments combined.
-Besides the cost of your monthly loan payment, keep in mind that you’ll have other expenses such as auto insurance, maintenance and repair, and those trips to the gas pump.
+A good rule of thumb is that generally, you shouldn’t budget more than 15 percent of your monthly after-tax income for all your car payments combined.
+Besides the cost of your monthly loan payment, keep in mind that you’ll have other expenses such as auto insurance, maintenance and repair, as well as those trips to the gas pump.

 Check out the rates that different lenders offer.
 You can start with local lenders, but look into the rates of online lenders and credit unions as well.
 To get the lowest interest rates from online lenders, you usually have to apply for the loan online and sign up for the lender's automated loan payment program.
 If you don't like the idea of applying for a loan online, credit unions generally offer interest rates 1 or 2 percent lower than banks or finance companies.